NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 ## SCENARIO

-As a software developer at a company in Toronto, Canada, specializing in hotel reservations, you are tasked with modifying a Hotel scheduling application.
-This project involves adapting the application to new management requirements, focusing on a user-centric approach.
+As a software developer at a company in Toronto, Canada, specializing in hotel reservations, I was tasked with modifying a Hotel scheduling application.
+This project involved adapting the application to new management requirements, focusing on a user-centric approach.

-The application you're working on is a robust Spring application with a Java backend and an Angular front end.
-You have access to essential web links and supporting documents to assist in your development process.
+The application I worked on is a robust Spring application with a Java backend and an Angular front end.

 <div style="text-align: center;">
   <img src="https://github.com/NikkaLuna/Java-OOP-Multithreading-Docker/assets/94496219/832114b6-e6ad-4561-9e2b-412dbf578fb4">